sabarnac/giveaway-webapp/README.md

 ### gh-pages branch (Do not modify)

 That was it.
-It's for hosting a sample website, docs generated through `react-styleguidist`, and my own giveaways.
+It's for hosting a sample website (docs generated through `react-styleguidist`), and my own giveaways.